-The good news is the car brands that sit on top of these global supply chains wield incredible clout within the industry and have the power to drive change – they just need to be convinced to use it.
-And we have a plan to convince them.
+The good news is the car brands that sit on top of these global supply chains wield incredible clout within the industry and have the purchasing power to drive change.

-Our case against Compagnie des Bauxites de Guinée (CBG), is a prime example.
+Inclusive Development International will continue to challenge the companies that are failing to meet their human rights responsibilities.
+The community complaint we are supporting against Compagnie des Bauxites de Guinée (CBG) is a prime example.
 This huge mine – a joint venture of three multinational aluminum producers, Rio Tinto, Alcoa and Dadco – is having a devastating impact on tens of thousands of local farmers, who, despite the fortune being extracted from their ancestral land, are literally being left in the dust.

-After lodging a complaint to the International Finance Corporation’s Compliance Advisor Ombudsman on behalf of 540 people from 13 affected villages, we are currently accompanying the communities in a formal mediation process with the company.
+After lodging a complaint to the International Finance Corporation’s Compliance Advisor Ombudsman on behalf of 13 affected villages, we are currently accompanying the communities in a formal mediation process with the company.